WATCH: Surveillance video shows tanker rollover that spilled thousands of gallons of oil in Revere

 Revere Fire Chief Chris Bright says fuel did go into a waterway that’s in the area and that the Coast Guard is working to mitigate its effects.

-A preliminary investigation revealed that the truck had a defect in its braking system at the time of the crash, according to state police.
+A preliminary investigation determined the truck had a defect in its braking system at the time of the crash, according to state police.
 The truck has since been taken out of service to undergo repairs.

-The rotary to eastbound and westbound traffic on Route 60 has since reopened, MassDOT spokeswoman Jacquelyn Goddard said.
-Route 107 south to the rotary will remain closed until further notice.

-A milling and paving operation to repair the damaged road will begin at 8 p.m., Goddard added.

 There was no word on whether charges will be filed in connection with the crash.

-In a story earlier today we mistakenly showed video of a PJ Murphy Transportation truck which was involved in an accident at the same Revere rotary in April of 2020.
-That company was not involved in today’s accident.
+In a story earlier we mistakenly showed video of a PJ Murphy Transportation truck which was involved in an accident at the same Revere rotary in April of 2020.
+That company was not involved in Wednesday’s accident.
 We regret the error.

 (Copyright (c) 2021 Sunbeam Television.
 All Rights Reserved.
 This material may not be published, broadcast, rewritten, or redistributed.)